gasparian/telemetry-monitor/README.md

  - `Download` - is for downloading parsed data to the local machine;

 ### To do:
+ - draw by timer or still by buffer length??;

  - add ts compilation inside a docker;
- - work with a batch-sized delay while streaming;
- - replace freq. and batch size with only the batch size;

  - migrate to the typescript;

  - make data parser for custom data;